MicrosoftDocs/quantum-docs-pr/articles/techniques/file-structure.md

 ## Q# operations and functions

-Concretely, a Q# program is comprised of one or more *operations*, one or more *functions*, and user defined types.
+Concretely, a Q# program is composed of one or more *operations*, one or more *functions*, and user defined types.
 Operations are used to describe the transformations of the state of a quantum machine and are the most basic building block of Q# programs.
 Each operation defined in Q# may then call any number of other operations, including the built-in *intrinsic* operations implemented by a target machine.
 When compiled, each operation is represented as a .NET class type that can be provided to target machines.